soundhar07/deep_learning_food_101/README.md

 - Log experiment hyperparameters and model checkpoints (use TensorBoard or Weights & Biases for full experiment tracking).
 - Save the exact code and commit hash used for each reported result.

-## License
-Specify your desired license (e.g., MIT).
-Example:
-This project is licensed under the MIT License — see the LICENSE file for details.

-## Contributing
-Contributions are welcome.
-Please open issues or pull requests to report bugs, request features, or submit improvements (e.g., new architectures, augmentation strategies, or training recipes).

-## Contact
-For questions or suggestions, open an issue or contact the maintainer: @soundhar07 (GitHub).